zama-ai/tfhe-rs/tfhe/docs/getting_started/quick_start.md

 }
 ```

-#### Boolean example.
+#### Boolean example

-Here is an example to illustrate how the library can be used to evaluate a Boolean circuit:
+Here is an example of how the library can be used to evaluate a Boolean circuit:

-{% hint style="info" %}
+{% hint style="warning" %}
 Use the `--release` flag to run this example (eg: `cargo run --release`)
 {% endhint %}